togarashimayo/togarashimayo.github.io/content/more/visions-and-goals.md

 I liked it enough that I also applied the program's principles to my convention life, although my way of staying accountable is by publishing my visions (and goals) on my public-facing sites and profiles.

+## 2023 - 2024

+### Reduce the backlog (Jan-Aug)

+* Complete and run two backlogged panels from 2020 or older
+* Complete and run two backlogged panels from 2021-2022
+* Complete and run a backlogged panel from 2023
+* Konmari my backlog every month

+### Toga Mayo ops (Jan-Aug)

+* Design and order my physical business cards
+* Commission a new PFP of my IRL self
+* Convert _Congoing on a Budget_ into a guide
+* Convert _Panelling for Dummies_ into a guide

+### Upskill within and beyond the con circuit (Jan-Dec)

+* Obtain my AWS Certified Developer (Associate) credential
+* Take a Udemy or LinkedIn Learning course on slide design
+* Take a Udemy course on improv or presentation skills
+* Complete Tim Buchalka's Java 17 Masterclass Udemy course

+### Actually hit A2 German (Jan-Jun)

+* Finish the DW Nico's Weg/Way A2 course
+* Finish Duolingo's A2 section
+* Practice German for at least 15 minutes per day
+* Complete 1 German 32-page kid's book per week

 ## 2022 - 2023

 ### I am more than just "that donghua panelist" at the cons that I run panels for.